stolostron/labs/introduction-to-gitops-and-policies/07_applying_policies.md

 5. At this point your wizard should look like this

     ![Wizard Policy](assets/policy_2.png)
-6. We want to ensure a namespaced named `testing-policies` exists, so we need to edit the yaml a bit
+6. We want to ensure a namespace named `testing-policies` exists, so we need to edit the yaml a bit

     >**NOTE**: We replaced `prod` by `testing-policies`